JulieLauwers/PinkiesGallery/README.md

 ### If you are using docker and you start this project with <code>docker-compose up</code> but you get an error, make sure there are no other projects running on the same post as this project.
 If so use <code>docker-compose down</code> in your other project to stop it from running.
 If necessary delete the containers with <code>docker rm idcontainer</code>.

 ## Last but not least
-### If you use my pictures, always write my name with them because they are 100% mine and I don't want others to use them as there own.
+### If you use my pictures, always write my name with them because they are 100% mine and I don't want others to use them as their own.